-- Magazines/Newspapers—All Sports Illustrated together, all SF Chronicle’s together, all Architectural Digest…..
+- Magazines/Newspapers—All Sports Illustrated together, all SF Chronicles together, all Architectural Digests, etc.

-- Bills that have been paid — Some need to be filed for tax purposes and some thrown out.
+- Paid Bills — Some need to be filed for tax purposes and some thrown out.

 - Coupons—First, throw out the ones that aren’t valid, then put the valid ones in an envelope.
 I put this envelope in my car so they’re always handy.

-- Documents & Updates from a variety of companies—Only you can decide if you need to keep these.
-Again, many financial institutions will send this info to you electronically.
+- Documents & Updates—Only you can decide if you need to keep these.
+Many financial institutions will send this info to you electronically.

 STEP THREE: Create a filing system.
 Or not!